Articles

 KotlinConf 2024 announcements

 The first day of the KotlinConf 2024 is over, and there has been a significant amount.
 After 5 years the conference happened again at The Bella Center in Copenhagen, a fantastic venue close to the historical center of the Danish capital.
 The last two weeks have been intense, with the Google I/O announcing another set of relevant features for Android and Kotlin developers.
 Most notably, Google is now supporting KMP for Android development.
+This is not a surprise move, since Google has been slowly pushing KMP for many of their libraries and products.
+Having official support is, however, a confirmation of a direction that makes Android developers happy.
+We are no longer relying on uncertainty.
+Quite the opposite, we know that putting our time and effort on Kotlin Multiplatform is likely to pay dividends over the upcoming years.

 HTTP chunk requests with Android and ktor